fab13n/metalua/src/tilo/readme.md

 this parameter-less function.

-Keeping track of `require` will be done by putting a "magic type" in global `require`, rather than following dereferrencing of the variable itself.
+Keeping track of `require` will be done by putting a "magic type" in the global variable `require`, rather than following the variable itself.
 This way, idioms such as `local require = require` will be handled gracefully and automatically.